Ländchen Railway

-The Ländches Railway (Ländchesbahn) is a single-track non-electrified branch railway line between Wiesbaden and Niedernhausen, in the German state of Hesse.
+The Ländchen Railway (Ländchesbahn, /de/) is a single-track non-electrified branch railway line between Wiesbaden and Niedernhausen, in the German state of Hesse.
 The 19.6 km long line was opened in 1879.
 It is now Deutsche Bahn route 627 and route 21 (RB 21) of the Rhein-Main-Verkehrsverbund.

 History

 The Hessian Ludwig Railway (Hessische Ludwigsbahn) opened the Main-Lahn Railway, which passes through Niedernhausen, in 1877.
 The Ländches Railway was built to provide a connection from Niedernhausen to Wiesbaden, where the Taunus Railway and the Right Rhine Railway ended.
 It was opened together with the Ludwigsbahnhof (Ludwig station) on 1 July 1879.
 The line's approach to Wiesbaden was rebuilt over more than six kilometres to enable the construction of Wiesbaden Hauptbahnhof.
 This new section went into operation in 1904 and a link was opened to the Wiesbaden Süd express freight yard in 1906.
 With the opening of Wiesbaden Hauptbahnhof in 1906, the Ludwigsbahnhof was closed and the line shortened by about a kilometre.
 After the opening of the racecourse on the grounds of today's airfield in Erbenheim, trains ran to Erbenheim on race days, at ten-minute intervals at the busiest times.

 On 1 October 1907, responsibility for the line was transferred from the railway division (Eisenbahndirektionen) of Frankfurt to the division of Mainz.